MAVEN Satellite in the PHSF Cleanroom:

 Learn more about MAVEN and see pictures from its launch in my post here on National Geographic’s StarStruck blog.

-Located on the top floor of the Operations and Checkout building at Kennedy Space Center, the Astronaut Crew Quarters were first used for Gus Grissom and John Young before the launch of Gemini 3 in 1965.
-The floor contains bedrooms for the astronauts and their support crew, a kitchen and dining room to feed them all, conference rooms, a medical clinic, gym and office space, all used in the days leading up to a launch.
-The most recognizable area is the Suit-Up Room where astronauts were dressed for launch and the Dining Room where they did pre-flight press conferences.
+Located on the top floor of the Operations and Checkout building at Kennedy Space Center, these Astronaut Crew Quarters were first used for Gus Grissom and John Young before the launch of Gemini 3 in 1965.
+The facility contains bedrooms for the astronauts and their support crew, a kitchen to feed them all, conference rooms, a medical clinic, gym and office space, all used in the days leading up to a launch.
+The most recognizable areas are the Suit-Up Room where astronauts were dressed for launch and the Dining Room where they did pre-flight press conferences.

 Firing Room Four – Launch Control Center: